Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When changing the lamp in regular projectors, make sure you do not touch inner components, or the oil from your fingers could ruin them.

 The throw is simply the distance between the projector lens and the screen.
 You’ll need to understand a few other components, like the definition of throw ratio.
 These combine into a bigger picture.
 Next, try asking, “How does a wifi projector work?” for a more comprehensive understanding.

 The throw ratio is found using a little bit of math.
 How far away the type of lens your projector uses can be away from the screen.
 There are a ton of different factors that come into play, however.
-Ambient light is still a concern no matter what the throw ratio is.
+Ambient light is still a concern, regardless of the throw ratio.